Policy Insights Talk: 2023

 Our Talk features one speaker and highlights their lived experience and expertise on center stage.

-We are thrilled to announce the inaugural MECEP Policy Insights Talk will feature a conversation with Chris Smalls, the founder and president of the Amazon Labor Union, an independent, democratic, worker-led labor union at Amazon in Staten Island and the founder of The Congress of Essential Workers, a nationwide collective of essential workers and allies fighting for better working conditions, better wages, and a better world.
+The inaugural MECEP Policy Insights Talk featured a conversation with Chris Smalls, the founder and president of the Amazon Labor Union, an independent, democratic, worker-led labor union at Amazon in Staten Island and the founder of The Congress of Essential Workers, a nationwide collective of essential workers and allies fighting for better working conditions, better wages, and a better world.

 Workers are the engines of the economy.
 Their labor, skills, and contributions make the economy run, and they have been the driving force digging us out of a global health and economic crisis.
 More than ever before, Maine workers recognize their own value — and want employers to recognize it too.
 But even as Maine workers come together to demand their value is recognized, many companies continue to engage in anti-union behavior and make it difficult for them to exercise their democratic, legally protected rights to bargain collectively.

-At a FREE in-person event at 6 pm on Wednesday, September 20 at USM in Portland, we’ll hear from Chris about the importance of worker power, the experience of organizing Amazon, and what can be done at the state level to support labor organizers.
+At a FREE in-person event at 6 pm on Wednesday, September 20 at USM in Portland, we heard from Chris about the importance of worker power, the experience of organizing Amazon, and what can be done at the state level to support labor organizers — followed by real-time solutions to problems Maine organizers were facing during the Q&A.

 Moderated by Taifa Smith Butler, president of Demos and former president & CEO of the Georgia Budget and Policy Institute.
 Taifa has more than 20 years of experience in strategic communications, public policy research and data analysis in the public, nonprofit, and private sectors and is a respected voice on economic and racial justice.